ncatlab/nlab-content/pages/900.md

 Hom_{\mathcal{A}}\left(R \circ d_{1}(-), R \circ d_{2}(-) \right),
 $$

-using the natural transformation arising from applying $R$, and then applies the natural isomorphism between the limit of the above diagram and the limit of the diagram in the category of sets
+using the natural transformation arising from applying $R$, and then applies the natural isomorphism between the limit of the above diagram and the  diagram in the category of sets

 $$
 Hom_{\mathcal{A}}\left(lim \left(R \circ d_{1}(-) \right), lim \left( R \circ d_{2}(-) \right) \right.